GRN-Transformer: Enhancing Motion Artifact Detection in PICU Photoplethysmogram Signals: Materials and Methods

 \subsection{Clinical PPG Data at CHUSJ}

-The CHUSJ-PICU utilized a high-resolution research database (HRDB) approved by the ethical committee.
-This HRDB effectively linked biomedical signals from various devices displayed on patient monitors to the corresponding electronic patient records throughout their hospital stay.
-The data collection involved using invasive and non-invasive instruments to record physiological signals.
-The pulse oximeter sensor captured the PPG signal, emitting light into the skin and measuring variations in light absorption caused by changes in blood flow during the cardiac cycle.
-Then, blood pressure signals were recorded using invasive and non-invasive methods, offering valuable insights into blood pressure dynamics.

-The study population consisted of all children aged 0 to 18 years admitted to the hospital between September 2018 and July 2022, with available ECG, PPG, and ABP waveform records.
-To ensure data quality, specific exclusion criteria were applied.
-Data collected beyond the $4^{th}$ day of hospitalization were omitted to avoid potential bias, and patients undergoing Extracorporeal Membrane Oxygenation (ECMO) treatment were excluded from the analysis.
-In multiple readmissions, only data from the first stay were considered for analysis to ensure data independence and avoid confounding factors.
+The study was approved by the research ethics board of CHUSJ (project number eNIMP:2023-4556).
+The study population comprised all children aged $0$ to $18$ years who were admitted to the PICU between September 2018 and September 2023 and had available PPG waveform records.
+Data collected beyond the fourth day of hospitalization were omitted to avoid bias from patients with prolonged arterial-line stays, and patients undergoing extracorporeal membrane oxygenation were excluded.
+For patients with multiple admissions, only the first stay was retained to ensure data independence.
+After applying these criteria, $1{,}573$ patients were included.
+For each patient, PPG signals were acquired at a sampling frequency of $128$~Hz in $5$-second windows, continuously across the first $96$~hours of admission.
+A fixed $30$-second window was used as the analysis unit for all subsequent processing.

-Finally, 1,573 eligible patients were included in the study, and for each patient, ECG, PPG, blood pressure from the catheter, and blood pressure from the cuff were continuously recorded over a 96-hour period.
-Specifically, the PPG signal was acquired every 5 seconds with a sampling frequency of 128 Hz, while blood pressure and ECG signals were acquired every 5 seconds at a sampling frequency of 512 Hz.
-During the data extraction process, a fixed 30-second window of PPG signals was used for further processing and analysis.